Dbranco23/MapEditor/README.md

 ## Overview

-The MapEditor Project is a Java application that demonstrates various Java concepts while utilizing the SimpleGraphicGfx library.
-This project allows users to interactively move a cursor and paint cells in different colors.
-It serves as a hands-on exercise for developers looking to apply Java fundamentals in a graphical context.
+The MapEditor is a project developed with Java concepts.
+This Java application consist in a cursor moving on a grid and painting cells in different available colours (see the commands below).
+This project allows practicing Java skills with a graphical component using the SimpleGraphicGfx library.

 ---